matsuand/docs.docker.jp/compose/rails.md

 exec "$@"
 ```

+{% comment %}
+Finally, `docker-compose.yml` is where the magic happens.
+This file describes
+the services that comprise your app (a database and a web app), how to get each
+one's Docker image (the database just runs on a pre-made PostgreSQL image, and
+the web app is built from the current directory), and the configuration needed
+to link them together and expose the web app's port.
+{% endcomment %}
 Finally, `docker-compose.yml` is where the magic happens.
 This file describes
 the services that comprise your app (a database and a web app), how to get each
 one's Docker image (the database just runs on a pre-made PostgreSQL image, and